Do you remember when you first dipped your toes into the “online business” pool?

 Shoot, when I started online in 1998 I was like a cow staring at a new gate… clueless. (gosh that seems like FOREVER ago… just saying 1998 makes me think of Back to the Future or something).
-This December will be 18 years!
+At the time of this writing, this December will be 23 years!

 I didn't know much except that I wanted to have my own business and I wanted to sell books (I'm a book nerd and back then Amazon wasn't the BEAST that it is now).

 My business needed to be online because I was working full time (I was about a year out of college and my boring engineering job was not letting me be great).